Steve Carell: 2014–2018: Dramatic film roles

-Return to television (2019–present)
+2019–present: Career expansion

 In 2019, Carell returned to television to star in the Apple TV+ drama series The Morning Show opposite Reese Witherspoon and Jennifer Aniston.
 Carell played Mitch Kessler, a morning news show anchor who is struggling to maintain relevance after being fired due to a sexual misconduct accusation.
-The Morning Show received a two-season order from Apple, with the first season premiered in the fall of 2019 and the second season set to premiere in 2020.
+The Morning Show received a two-season order from Apple.
+The first season premiered in the fall of 2019 and the second season premiered in 2020.
 For his performance in the first season, Carell was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, his eleventh Emmy nomination overall.
 Carell had originally signed a one-year deal with Apple to star in the first season only but he signed on to star in the second season in October 2019.

 Since May 2020, Carell also starred in the Netflix workplace comedy series Space Force, based on the proposed space warfare service branch of the United States Armed Forces: the United States Space Force.
 Carell created and produces Space Force with Greg Daniels, who created and produced The Office.
 Carell also wrote the pilot episode with Daniels.
 The show was renewed for a second season in November 2020.
 Carell starred in the political comedy film Irresistible, written and directed by Jon Stewart.
 The film was initially set for a theatrical release in May 2020.
 Due to the COVID-19 pandemic in the United States, the film was released on Premium VOD and selected theaters on June 26, 2020.
 In 2022, Carell reprised his role as Gru in the film Minions: The Rise of Gru.
 He also starred in (and served as executive producer for) FX on Hulu's ten-episode original series The Patient; in that series, Carell portrays a therapist who is imprisoned by a serial killer who wants to resist the urge to kill.
+Carell replaced Bill Murray, who contracted COVID-19, in Wes Anderson's Asteroid City (2023).

+In 2023, it was announced that Carell would be making his Broadway debut as the title role in the Lincoln Center revival of Anton Chekov's Uncle Vanya at the Vivian Beaumont Theatre.
+The production was directed by Lila Neugebauer and Carell starred alongside Alison Pill, William Jackson Harper, Alfred Molina, Anika Noni Rose and Jayne Houdyshell.